 Level II fieldwork is completed over two 12-week placements at WVU.
-The first of these experiences occurs in the summer of their final year in the program (OTH 540), the second 12-week fieldwork (OTH 640) occurs in the fall of the final year.
+The first of these experiences occurs in the summer of their final year in the program (OTH 540), the second 12 week fieldwork (OTH 640) occurs in the fall of the final year.

-- 1. To ensure diverse and varied experiences during the level II fieldwork process, students complete OTH 540 and OTH 640 in different clinical settings.
-Students may complete Level II fieldwork in one setting if it is reflective of more than one practice area, or in a maximum of four different settings. - 2.
-The WVU OT Program realizes that sometimes extenuating and/ or unpredictable circumstances arise for students, FW Educators, or sites.
-Each case will be reviewed individually, with the necessary parties, and a solution developed that ensures that the student completes 24 full-time weeks of Level II fieldwork prior to graduation. - 3.
-Due to the need to continue to the capstone experience in the spring of the student's final year, it is not normal procedure for the division of OT to consider a part-time fieldwork option as this would delay progression to the capstone portion of the student's education.
-However, if the situation does arise, the AFWC and DCC will meet with the student to explore strategies for continuation in the OTD Program.
+1. To ensure diverse and varied experiences during the level II fieldwork process, students complete OTH 540 and OTH 640 in different clinical settings.
+Students may complete Level II fieldwork in one setting if it is reflective of more than one practice area, or in a maximum of four different settings.

+2. The WVU OT Program realizes that sometimes extenuating and/ or unpredictable circumstances arise for students, FW Educators, or sites.
+Each case will be reviewed individually, with the necessary parties, and a solution developed that ensures that the student completes 24 full-time weeks of Level II fieldwork prior to graduation.

+3. It is not normal procedure for the division of OT to consider a part-time fieldwork option as this would delay graduation.
+However, if the situation does arise, the AFWC will meet with the student to explore strategies for continuation in the MOT Program.

+Policy F10A: Timely Completion of Fieldwork

+Intended to meet the requirements for ACOTE standard C.1.10 and A.4.7.

+POLICY: Students must complete all level II fieldwork within 18 months of completion of the didactic portion of the curriculum and within 5 years from entry into the program.

+Level II fieldwork commences after semester 6 in the summer of the student's third year.

+All level II fieldworks must be completed within 18 months of the end of semester 6.